 Nothing More American Than Donuts

 It seems we've been slacking on our donut consumption lately so this week we ate an excessive amount of donuts, made ourselves ill from sugar overload and then had to take a break from eating donuts.
 But after that little binge we ventured out to USA Donuts at 7041 Topanga Canyon Blvd.
+USA Donuts is conveniently nestled in the same plaza as Red Hot Video and Brake Masters so you can grab donuts, coffee, porn, and get your car fixed all in one place.
+Pretty magical.

 The store itself was pretty standard, however, it did have an espresso machine, and offered real cappuccinos, unlike most donut shops that boast cappuccinos and just have that sludge that comes out of a sack.
 Plus it offered an option of coffee lids: those of Beelzebub and normal American lids.
 Nate chose the latter for his small coffee, which was fairly standard in taste and temperature, the likes of which might be found at any gas station in the USA.